danielarjordao/danielarjordao/README.md

 # Hi there, I'm Daniela Ramos Jordão 👋

 I'm a Software Developer student at 42 Porto with a background in Accounting.
 I’m passionate about problem-solving, programming, and building efficient solutions.
-At 42 Porto, I’ve been working on projects in C programming while gaining experience in collaborative work, project management, debugging, and version control with Git/GitHub.
+At 42 Porto, I’ve been working on projects in C/c++ programming while gaining experience in collaborative work, project management, debugging, and version control with Git/GitHub.
 Here, you’ll find some of the projects I’m developing and contributing to.
 Always learning and exploring new technologies.

 ## About Me